 Like its completely unaffiliated basic-cable contemporary American Crime Story, this ABC anthology series uses a repertory-style cast to tell a different story each season.
 But rather than focusing on a celebrity-driven or headline-making case each time, like The People v.
 O.J.
 Simpson, writer and director John Ridley (12 Years a Slave) trots out an original story.
 If you prefer your social consciousness fictionalized, this is the heart-wrenching, family-oriented show to check out next.

 Why do people love Ryan Murphy shows so much?
 Because they're infused with equal parts camp, drama, suspense, and humor -- even this ostensibly scary one.
-Whether you're watching the Murder House, Freak Show, Hotel, or recent Roanoke installment, you're in for unforgettable characters, stomach-curdling gore, jaw-dropping plot twists, and brutal finales.
-Binge in time for Season 7, set to loosely take on the 2016 election season.
+Whether you're watching the Murder House, Freak Show, Hotel, Roanoke or any of the other installments, you're in for unforgettable characters, stomach-curdling gore, jaw-dropping plot twists, and brutal finales.

 There's always money in the banana stand, and there are always laughs to be found in Arrested Development, Mitchell Hurwitz's sly, self-aware family sitcom.
 While the most recent Netflix-produced season occasionally devolved into discursive, indulgent meta-humor, the show's original three seasons established a freewheeling comic sensibility that many of your favorite sitcoms -- Parks and Recreation, 30 Rock, Community, Archer, Kroll Show -- were influenced by.
 Don't hold the show's obnoxious fans against it.
 After watching a few episodes, you'll be quoting Tobias Fünke, too.